 Lambie and Carly Szada both drove in a pair of runs while Dillon, Dudek and Krol each had two of the Titans' nine hits.

-Dillon gave UW-Oshkosh a 1-0 lead with an RBI single that plated Menting, who had walked with one out.
+Dillon gave UW-Oshkosh a 1-0 lead with an RBI single that scored Menting, who had walked with one out.
 Lambie recorded a two-out, two-run single to score Dudek and Krol.
 Szada then followed with a two-run single of her own that brought home Dillon and Lambie for a 5-0 Titan lead.

 Petrus and the Titans escaped a bases-loaded, one-out jam in the second frame as Petrus fielded a ground ball, tossed to Menting at home plate for the second out and Menting's throw to Krol at first base was in time for an inning-ending double play.